Tag Archives | Scotland

 Continue Reading

-Badge of the March Pursuivant - a red lion rampant with red rose and gold coronet
+Badge of March Pursuivant: a red lion rampant with blue tongue and claws, with a red rose and gold coronet

 Philip Tibbetts joins Scotland’s Lyon Court